Glove1911/ReadMe-Generator/README.md

  ## Description
-A command line application that dynamically generates a quality readme.md file from user input utilizing the Inquirer package.
+A command line application that dynamially generates a quality Readme.md file from utilizing the inquirer package.

 ## Installation